 Cooling Water Intake Rule Requirements

 EPA and New England states are implementing the final Clean Water Act 316(b) Cooling Water Intake Structure Rule requirements to mitigate the adverse impacts to aquatic life of once-through cooling systems with a design intake flow of at least 2 million gallons per day (MGD).
-According to US Geological Survey (USGS) data summarized in , 12 GW of existing steam electric generators (nuclear, coal, oil, natural gas, and bio/refuse) in New England withdraw cooling water using once-through systems engineered with a design intake flow of 2 MGD or greater.
+According to US Geological Survey (USGS) data summarized in Figure 9-1, 12 GW of existing steam electric generators (nuclear, coal, oil, natural gas, and bio/refuse) in New England withdraw cooling water using once-through systems engineered with a design intake flow of 2 MGD or greater.
 Electric generators equipped with such once-through cooling water systems are required to reduce fish impingement (i.e., when fish or wildlife are trapped against the intake structure due to the velocity of a facility’s water withdrawals).
 Regulators will select from among seven mitigation technologies or operational options to satisfy the Clean Water Act 316(b) requirement for best technology available (BTA) for reducing impingement.
 Compliance with the impingement standards are due as soon as possible after final facility permits are issued with the new 316(b) entrainment requirements, with EPA anticipating most retrofits occurring between 2018 and 2022.
 The costs for mitigating impingement are expected to average $3,500/MW—for installing exclusion devices that protect aquatic life and potentially changing operations, such as to restrict seasonal flows to protect certain aquatic species.